deyuki99/blog/source/en/index.md

 ## About Me

 I'm Deyuki, a fox pharmacist living on the edge of forest and city.
-If you want to know more about me, please visit the [About](/en/about/) page.
+If you'd like to know more about me, please visit the [About Me](/en/about/) page.

 ## Contact